⇦ Back

 ```

-However, this might result in the following error:
+However, with some versions of Python (eg 3.11) this might result in the following error:

 Error: '/usr/bin/python3.11' was not built with a shared library.